Raghava-NR/boloo-assignment/README.md

 redis: _redis-server_
 celery: navigate to project file, activate venv and run _celery worker -A boloo --loglevel=INFO --concurrency=4 -n worker1_ set concurrency to no.of cpu cores

+**NOTE:**
+Initial sync is tested only for FBR Fulfilment and first 10 shipments of each page of boloo shop.